Ecommerce is a goliath industry. So it is no wonder that people are always asking about the future of ecommerce.

-It’s estimated that around 3 billion potential buyers from emerging markets will have access to the internet by 2022.
+It’s estimated that around a potential 3 billion buyers from emerging markets will have access to the internet by 2022.
 That’s a lot of potential customers.

 It’s also expected that 20 percent of all retail sales in 2022 will come from buyers who currently reside in those emerging markets.
 That’s a lot of potential sales.

 The most exciting part about all of this is that a lot of these markets are relatively untapped by existing ecommerce businesses at the moment.

 This means that there is a ton of potential for existing businesses to branch out and reach new audiences.